 I can’t remember what first sparked my interest in Beowulf.
-I was in high school, though I can’t remember what year.
+I was in high school.
 I was hungry for stories and itching to immerse myself in subjects that challenged me.
-It could have been that the Lord of the Rings trilogy was going strong in theatres, stoking the collective imagination of a generation ready for magic and epic battles between good and evil (having been primed by Harry Potter and his many adventures).
+It could have been that the Lord of the Rings trilogy was going strong in theaters, stoking the collective imagination of a generation ready for magic and epic battles between good and evil (having been primed by Harry Potter and his many adventures).
 It could have been a new phase in my lifelong interest in historical esoterica.
-I’m not really sure, and it doesn’t really matter, because I have loved Beowulf ever since, and I’m not about to stop now.
+I’m not really sure, and it doesn’t really matter, because I’ve loved Beowulf ever since, and I’m not about to stop now.

 I’ve read Heaney’s translation now more than any other, and I’m about to do it again.

 Over breakfast last week, I read a magazine article called “Beowulf is Back” by James Parker.
 The crux of the article – that this ancient epic just won’t go away – got me thinking, not only about Beowulf and why I love it, but about why people love epics.
 Why do we obsess over heroes?
 Why do we frame our world in terms of good and evil?
 Why do we love a battle scene?
 Why do we still look to a text older than our language to find answers about ourselves today?
 And what does all of that say about us?

 Really, I’m not sure.
 I could fill pages with my assumptions, but I don’t really want to do that, and I don’t think anyone really wants to read it.
 Instead, I’m going to look at Beowulf with fresh eyes, and see what I learn.

 Here’s the plan:

 Over the next four weeks, I’m going to reread Seamus Heaney’s translation of Beowulf, and then I’m going to read, for the first time, three graphic novelizations of the story that James Parker mentioned in his article.